piranha/keymage/README.md

 <script src="keymage.min.js"></script>
 ```

 There are no dependencies.
-It is possible to use library as a simple JS module
+It is possible to use library as a simple JS module,
-or as an AMD module.
+as an AMD module or as CommonJS module.

 It worth to note that [Keymage is on cdnjs](http://cdnjs.com/libraries/keymage/)
 and you can use it without downloading: